-Ivanka Trump Just Said The Most Pointless Thing About Paid Leave
+Ivanka Trump Misses The Mark With Paid Leave Editorial

 Ivanka Trump is walking a fine line these days, as she works to cultivate her own brand of feminism while acting as an adviser to a president whose administration had carved out a mission to thwart women's health care, bodily autonomy, and economic stability.
 Case in point: Ivanka Ivanka Trump, whose pointless comments about paid leave in a Wall Street Journal editorial unabashedly and un-ironically championed a federal mandate for the practice this week.
 Her argument proved itself to be inane not because of its substance — she actually made some very good points about how crucial a paid leave mandate is — but because so many of her father's proposed policies would directly undercut any benefit, economic or otherwise, that paid leave would offer struggling working moms.